Kowsalyasp/parentkarafmodule/sql readme.md

 Deleting a foreign key constraint removes the requirement to enforce referential integrity.

 ## unique-key tag
-A unique key can be used when you have to keep null values in the column.
+ The unique key ensures that all values in a column are different.
 When one or more than one field/column of a table uniquely identifies a record in a database table.
-These can also be used as foreign keys for other tables.
-Each unique key can be accessed within the unique-keys tag.
+The <unique-keys> tag consists of one or more <unique-key>.

 ```
 <unique-keys>